jarell-santella/MyRuns/README.md

 ## Potential improvements

 A backend with a server or cloud services would be better (and more costly) so that the app can be installed/uninstall with all of the information still saved.
 Firebase is a cheap option for this.

+MVVM architectural pattern should have been used more.
+And the file structure for this project can be cleaned up and organized.